zcwilt/zc-dev-docs/devdocs/plugins/writingplugins.rst

 Support Files
 =============

-Supoort files include files that existy within the `includes\extra_definitions` and `includes/functions/extra_functions` directories.
+Support files include files that existy within the `includes\extra_definitions` and `includes/functions/extra_functions` directories.
 Again all of these files will be automatically included from the releavant plugin directories.